letsgopro/Spendie-dApp-Weekly-Meeting-Review/Presentations in WEEK 7,10 and 12.md

 ### 1.3 🥳I recommend We need rehearsals one week before and two day before.
 For example, rehearsal at our group meeting

+### 1.4 🥳🥳🥳About 1-2 Minutes each member.
+Everyone should contribute.
+5-7 minutes per group

+Each presentation should be between 5-7 minutes.
+Each group member must participate.
+The slides need to be projected from the main room.
+Please upload them to the folders specified below before the class.
 ![Screen Shot 2022-03-28 at 11.07.33](https://raw.githubusercontent.com/letsgomelck/Picsee/main/Picsee/Screen%20Shot%202022-03-28%20at%2011.07.33LmiLGG.png)